wasimaftab/LIMMA-pipeline-proteomics/Mitochondrial_Loop/How to run.md

-### This is a pipeline to analyze proteiomic data for the paper Molecular wiring of a mitochondrial translational feedback loop (accepted in Molecular Cell, 2019)
+### This is a pipeline to analyze proteiomic data for the paper "Molecular wiring of a mitochondrial translational feedback loop" (accepted in Molecular Cell, 2019)

 * Implementation of LIMMA (Linear Models for Microarray Data), an empirical Bayes method for two group comparision in a proteomic experiment [1].
 * The pipeline is implemented in R programming language and needed libraries are installed automatically.